adobe/aepsdk-assurance-android/code/assurance-tv-testapp/README.md

 ## Quick Start

 ### 1. Configure Your App ID
-Replace `YOUR_APP_ID` with your actual Adobe configuration ID in the app initialization:
+Replace `YOUR_APP_ID` with your actual Adobe configuration ID in the app initialization (TvHomeActivity):

 ```kotlin
 MobileCore.initialize(